AucaCoyan/blog/git.md

 [This](https://cbea.ms/git-commit/) is a nice article explaining the why.

 [This](https://dev.to/timmybytes/keeping-git-commit-messages-consistent-with-a-custom-template-1jkm?signin=true) is a blog post explaining the how.

+If you want a reminder, you can check this [GitHub Gist](https://gist.github.com/lisawolderiksen/a7b99d94c92c6671181611be1641c733#using-git-commit-message-templates-to-write-better-commit-messages) about setting up a `.gitmessage` file.

 # Show `git diff` with style